 - Their nocturnal lifestyle also provides them protection against predators.

-- The Tasmanian wolf sometimes prey on them.
+- The Tasmanian wolf sometimes preys on them.

 - Young devils are vulnerable and often fall prey to owls (Strigiformes), eagles, and spotted tail quolls.